 From Stan Shaw:

 About the summer of 1972 I picked up David Niven, my sister had told me the day before that she was reading his book “The Moon Is a Balloon” and she thought it a great book.
-As he settled into the back seat, I said “Just read your book”.
+As he settled into the back seat, I said: “Just read your book”.
 He jumped forward on to the cricket seat with excitement saying “Really?
 Did you like it?”
 “Nah!”
 I said, “It was a load of rubbish!”
 He fell back to the rear seat and I had to stop the cab to say that I was only kidding.
 I explained that my sister was ¾ of the way through it and found so good that she did not believe that he wrote it.
 I was going to read it when she was finished.
 He went on to explain that he had written it all by hand in school exercise books (so that nothing would be thrown away) and then his publisher had it typed up and then passed to a literary editor, who re-arranged it into chapters without altering any of the writing.
-He gave me a handsome tip and said “Here go buy your own copy!”
+He gave me a handsome tip and said: “Here go buy your own copy!”
 I did!
 Then I bought his follow-up book “Bring on the Empty Horses”.
 He was one of my most charming passengers.
 Both books are worth reading!

 A drunken dwarf

 It started as it often does with the comparatively sober one hailing the cab, and then bundling his drunken friend into the back and then closing the door, while they still stood on the pavement.
 When my passenger struggled to get into the cab I realised why his friend had been so considerate – the man was short, very short.
 I started driving to the station he had requested when I had occasion to apply the brakes sharply.
 As always when sudden braking occurs I apologised and checked in my mirror to see that my passenger was OK.
 No sign of him!
-I turned round no one was on the backseat.
+I turned around no one was on the backseat.
 Had he got out the cab?
 Stopping I looked and there on his back like a turtle was my passenger.
 Opening the passenger door I realised why he couldn’t right himself, the poor man was a Thalidomide victim and had extremely short arms.

-Here I should mention that at 5 foot 4 inches I’m also somewhat vertically challenged myself, and having studiously avoided any physical exercise for most of my life, I was hardly in a position to lift a 10 stone drunk.
+Here I should mention that at 5 foot 4 inches I’m also somewhat vertically challenged myself, and have studiously avoided any physical exercise for most of my life, I was hardly in a position to lift a 10 stone drunk.
 I eventually managed to slide him back on to the rear seat, and that is when I realised he really couldn’t hold his drink, I suppose there just wasn’t enough of him to contain it; he was pissed.
 Jumping out of the cab I managed to tear a ligament in my knee, a joint that had previous cartilage surgery.
 I was in agony.
 So here we were; me virtually unable to drive and him virtually unable to walk.
-I just managed to drive to the station and on arrival he couldn’t find his money.
-He managed to get out unaided, and took my business card promising to pay me later.
+I just managed to drive to the station and on arrival, he couldn’t find his money.
+He managed to get out unaided and took my business card promising to pay me later.
 Let’s face it I was unable to drive him home anyway.

 Having resigned myself to never seeing my payment (and still nursing an unusable leg) I was surprised to receive the phone call from him the next day with an offer of payment.
 The moral of this story: Some drunks pay up and some passengers just need a little help.